TsukiSky/Go-Assignment/hw3/readme.md

 3. **Fault-tolerant Ivy & The PM Fails Once**

+   You can adjust the `terminateReadNum` and `terminateWriteNum` on line 22 and line 23 to conduct this experiment.

    | Total Number of Requests | Write/Read Ratio | Total Time Used |
    | ------------------------ | ---------------- | --------------- |
    | 200                      | 1/2              | 24.117 s        |